Apple CEO makes no apology for company's tax strategy

 Subcommittee staffers said on Monday that Apple was not breaking any laws and had cooperated fully with the inquiry.

-Levin's panel has previously examined what it called tax avoidance by other U.S. technology giants, including Hewlett-Packard Co and Microsoft Corp.
+Levin's panel has previously examined what it called tax avoidance by other U.S. technology giants, including Hewlett-Packard Co (HPQ.N) and Microsoft Corp (MSFT.O).
 The senator said Apple has used similar tax avoidance strategies.

 Senator John McCain praised Apple as a success story, but he said the company's tax strategy reflected a "flawed" tax system.